Independent Contractor Agreement: A Comprehensive Guide

 Do I need an independent contractor agreement?

-Every time a non-full-time employee completes a project or service for a company, you need to sign an independent contractor agreement.
-If you aren’t sure where you or one of your workers falls, check out our guide on independent contractors vs. employees for clarification.
+If you aren’t sure of the correct worker classification, check out our guide on independent contractors vs. employees for clarification.

 The term independent contractor encompasses a range of working relationships: an independent contractor could work 40 hours a week with a single company.
 Another independent contractor could complete a few hours of work a week for multiple companies.
 Either way, working engagements must include independent contractor agreements to establish legal independent contractor status.